Generic selectors

 We did not perform central aortopulmonary shunt in this subset of patients due to the unacceptably high incidence of post-central shunt complications documented in the published literature, namely, congestive cardiac failure, thrombosis, and pulmonary arterial distortion.[3,8,9]

-As yet, there is no full proof formula for choosing an optimal surgical approach, nor is there a given diameter for the shunt in any individual patient.
+As yet, there is no foolproof formula for choosing an optimal surgical approach, nor is there a given diameter for the shunt in any individual patient.
 Although an approach through a median sternotomy has been popularized for the construction of central shunts by some investigators, we achieved the same objectives by approaching them through thoracotomy.[3,9-11] In patients with double aortic arch, the minor aortic arch was transected and anastomosed to the intrapericardial pulmonary artery.[7]

 We approached through a left thoracotomy in all our patients with double aortic arches, in those with the right aortic arch and the right-sided heart, in those with the left aortic arches but right-sided descending thoracic aorta, and in a patient with hemiazygos continuation of an interrupted inferior caval vein, a left superior caval vein, and a right-sided heart.[7]